jaboutboul/twilio-php-openshift-quickstart/README.md

 Sign up for an openshift account: http://openshift.redhat.com/

 Install the OpenShift Client tools on your machine if you don't have them.
-You can find more info https://openshift.redhat.com/app/getting_started
+You can find more info here: https://openshift.redhat.com/app/getting_started

 Create an OpenShift PHP application: